5 tips to avoid startup failures

-Many new brands have the challenge of influencing a culture to sell their products and services if they want to disrupt or be noticed above the competition.
-For example, if you are launching a new sustainable food brand, there may be an educational piece of work to do for people to clearly understand the importance of the product's heritage and nutritional properties, to assign a value to it.
-But how much can you really achieve by doing this alone on a small budget, which is most often the case?
-You will gain much more momentum though finding other lifestyle brands to collaborate with on broader themed marketing initiatives.
+Many new brands have the challenge of influencing a new culture in order to sell their products and services, and disrupt the industry.
+For example, if you are launching a new health food brand, there's generally an educational piece of work to do for people to clearly understand the importance of the product's nutritional values and why these are important for their lifestyle.
+But how much can you really achieve by doing this alone on a small budget, which is most often the case for a startup?
+You will gain much more momentum in finding other lifestyle brands to collaborate with on broader themed marketing initiatives.

-So once you have reached the point of testing where you have fully validated who your target consumer is, and you have a clear idea on the type of numbers you can attract to form an aligned community, the next step is to envision their desired lifestyle - what’s their fashion style, eating habits, political views, what music do they listen to? etc. Imagine your brand to be a movie - what’s the script and who are the characters in it?
-This is the exciting part where you can be less scientific, and more imaginative to explore ways that will build brand credibility alongside other complimentary brands who share the same values.
+So once you have reached the point of testing where you have fully validated who your target consumer is, and you have a clear idea on how you can form an active community, the next step is to envision a desired lifestyle - what’s their fashion style, eating habits, political views, what music do they listen to? etc. Imagine your brand to be a movie - what’s the script and who are the characters in it?
+This is the exciting part where you can be less scientific, and more imaginative to build brand credibility from stories that evoke emotion.

-Through various creative forms of lifestyle marketing, you can achieve many cost efficiencies, to build a powerful presence that affects positive change in the way consumers think, feel, and act.
+Through various creative forms of lifestyle marketing, you can achieve many cost efficiencies, to influence positive change in the way consumers think, feel, and act.
 More ideas on this coming soon, so watch this space!

 Want to start testing your brand design and messaging?
 Get in touch and I’ll happily recommend a digital 'test' campaign plan to give your business concept the biggest chance for success.